yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/Linux/kernel/page.md

 |dirty_ratio|As a percentage of total memory, the number of pages a process generates before it begins writeback of dirty data.|
 |dirty_writeback_interval|In milliseconds, how often a flusher thread should wake up to write data back out to disk.|
 |laptop_mode|A Boolean value controlling laptop mode.
 See the following section.|

+## Page Cache

+*Page Cache* is to minimize disk I/O by storing data in physical memory that would otherwise require disk access.

+*Page writeback* refers to the process by which changes to the page cache are propagated back to disk.